 As a human services professional, personal trainer, and ACE Certified Behavioral Change Specialist, I have made personal, group and organizational wellness my life's work.
 As a DTM (Distinguished Toastmaster) and teacher, I have spoken many times about the need to take care of one's self in order to best assist others.

-As a Team Leader, Lead Military Reviewer and Commissioner for COA (Council on Accreditation) I have been fortunate enough to travel across the country to work with service providers and clients from all walks of life and to have a first hand understanding of many personal, group, and organizational issues that prevent us from being all that we can be.
+As a Team Leader, Lead Military Reviewer and former Commissioner for COA (Council on Accreditation) I have been fortunate enough to travel across the country to work with service providers and clients from all walks of life and to have a first hand understanding of many personal, group, and organizational issues that prevent us from being all that we can be.
 Realize that creativity, appreciation of diversity and realization of valid information can be augumented by the participation in and support of the arts and humanities.

 If you wish to know more about expanding personal, group, or organizational horizons, please contact me.